encoredev/encore/docs/ts/migration/migrate-away.md

 If you are self-hosting your application, then you're already done.

-If you are using Encore Cloud Platform to manage deployments and want to migrate to your own solution, you can use the [self-hosting instructions](/docs/ts/self-host/build) and Open Source CLI tooling.
+If you are using Encore Cloud to manage deployments and want to migrate to your own solution, you can use the [self-hosting instructions](/docs/ts/self-host/build) and Open Source CLI tooling.
 The `encore build docker` command produces a Docker image, containing the compiled application, using exactly the same code path as Encore's CI system to ensure compatibility.

 Learn more in the [self-hosting docs](/docs/ts/self-host/build).